9 Common Parlor Palm Problems (And How to Fix Them)

 4. Drooping from improper watering.

-5. Curling leaves from underwatering, low humidity, or over-fertilization.
+5. Curling leaves from underwatering, low humidity, or overfertilization.

 6. Brown tips from underwatering your parlor palm.